Take a look at Rosterfy's newest product feature - User Journey Checkpoints - allowing your volunteers to visually track their volunteer experience.

 Stephens also agrees that the volunteering data is starting to tick upward as more Gen Z students enter college: “Gen Z are global-minded and want to be activists, and I think that plays a big part in why our volunteer numbers are now going up - Last spring we had 2,200 volunteers and I only had enough projects for 1,500,” she says.

 Yet universities are still nowhere near realizing the full potential of Gen Z, according to research by the University of Maryland’s School of Public Policy in 2018.
 The report, ‘Good Intentions, Gap in Action’, found that 77.5% of freshmen think that helping others in difficulty is either essential or very important – the highest percentage in the 51-year history of the survey.
 That figure has risen by 11% since 2006.
-Yet volunteerism among college students has remained stagnant over this period in spite of this, illustrating the vast number of students who are sympathetic to voluntary causes but don’t ever engage while at college, despite ample opportunities to do so.
+Yet volunteerism among college students has remained stagnant over this period in spite of this, illustrating the vast number of students who are sympathetic to voluntary causes but don’t ever engage and reap the benefits while at college, despite ample opportunities to do so.